You can thrive in the gig economy

 Fancy traveling?
 Take your work along with you.
 Want to build a business?
 Make use of gig economy platforms like Upwork to connect with a global marketplace.

 And because the gig economy works around your schedule, you don’t have to quit your desk job.
-Don’t be surprised, though, if you end up wanting to step away from traditional employment forever—49% of employees plan to leave their job in the next five years to be a full-time gig worker, according to MetLife.
+Don’t be surprised, though, if you end up wanting to step away from traditional employment forever—49% of employees plan to leave their jobs in the next five years to be full-time gig workers, according to MetLife.

 What are the downsides of the gig economy?

-Of course, there are negatives to joining the gig economy.
-Namely, it can be a struggle to bring in steady, reliable income.
+Of course, there are challenges to joining the gig economy.
+Namely, it can be a struggle to bring in a steady, reliable income.
 Unlike being an employee, as a gig worker, you can’t expect a paycheck every two weeks.

 And that lack of stability can take a toll on your mental health.
 In its 2018 survey, Edison Research found that gig workers are more likely to have high anxiety levels than those in traditional employment.
 And those who rely on the gig economy as their primary source of income, 80% say it would be hard for them to cover an unexpected expense of $1,000.